Shard-Labs/PoLido-docs/docs/how-lido-for-polygon-works.md

 ![sucess](../static/img/how-lido-for-polygon-works/stake-confirmation.jpg)

-The Lido for Polygon protocol receives submitted MATIC tokens, calculates the current ratio between MATIC and stMATIC tokens and sends that amount of stMATIC to the user.
+TheLido on Polygon protocol receives submitted MATIC tokens, calculates the current ratio between MATIC and stMATIC tokens and sends that amount of stMATIC to the user.
 Since stMATIC is a non-rebasable token, user will always have the same amount.
 During time, while rewards are accumulated, the value of stMATIC token increases.
-MATIC tokens are then delegated across Polygon validators that are part of Lido for Polygon protocol.
+MATIC tokens are then delegated across Polygon validators that are part ofLido on Polygon protocol.

 Accumulated rewards are redistributed once a day between node operators (5%), Lido DAO (2.5%) and the Treasury (2.5%).